jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * How was the new loyalty program performing?
 Should we keep using it?
 * What were our refund rates for Apple Products?

-The key metrics used in this analysis were revenue, average order value, and order count.
+The key metrics used in this analysis were gross sales, average order value (AOV), and order count.

 ## About Data and Tools